-Developing the ability to write a bachelor's thesis with originality based on advanced specialized knowledge and outstanding academic expertise, broad-based knowledge and deep critical thinking, an international mindset, and design prowess.
+Developing the ability to write a bachelor's thesis with originality based on advanced specialized knowledge and outstanding academic expertise, broad-based knowledge and critical thinking, an international mindset, and design prowess.

-In line with the Curriculum Policy of Osaka University, the School of Letters designs its curriculum pursuant to the policies stated below.
+In line with the Curriculum Policy of the University of Osaka, the School of Letters designs its curriculum pursuant to the policies stated below.